 The man behind the company: Derek Crouch

-Together with his brother Maurice and father Harry they were among the pioneers of Green Crop Dehydration in UK importing one of the first processing plants from USA in the 40s.
-In 1954 he married Pamela Martha Elizabeth Whittome who came from a wealthy farming family.
-Interestingly Pamela was also a licensed flyer, was it through that common interest how they met?
-Her previous husband of whom she’d had four children with had died in 1952.
+Together with his brother Maurice and father Harry they were among the pioneers of Green Crop Dehydration in the UK importing one of the first processing plants from the USA in the 40s.
+On the 15th April 1954 he married Pamela Martha Elizabeth Whittome in London.
+They had their honeymoon in the south of France.
+Pamela was born in 1917 and came from a wealthy farming family, interestingly she was also a licensed flyer, was it through that common interest how they met?
+Her previous husband, Kenneth Whittome whom she’d had four children with had sadly died suddenly in 1952.

-Dereks brother Maurice Alfred Crouch was also a qualified pilot.
+Derek’s brother Maurice Alfred Crouch was also a qualified pilot.
 Maurice farmed at Carrolls Farm, Wisbech Road, Manea.
 In the 1950s/60s he was also farming on the island of Alderney, where he grew flowers and early produce, flying them into Cambridge for the London markets.
 He retired to the island of Alderney.
-Maurice Crouch (Growers) Ltd is still in operation at Three Holes near Cambridgeshire.
-He also was also a well known cricketer who played for Cambridgeshire in the Minor Counties championship from 1936-1965 and captained the team from 1952.
+He also was also a well-known cricketer who played for Cambridgeshire in the Minor Counties championship from 1936-1965 and captained the team from 1952.
 His best score was 81 against Oxford at Lord’s in 1952.
 Other clubs he played for were March, Wisbech, Camden and St Giles.
 Maurice died in Morocco in March 2001 aged 83.

 The Derek Crouch Locomotive

-At the Nene Valley Railway in Wansford sits the locomotive The Derek Crouch.
-The locomotive is a Hudswell Clarke 0-6-0ST built in 1924 at a cost of £1,800.
+At the Nene Valley Railway in Wansford sits the locomotive The Derek Crouch, a Hudswell Clarke 0-6-0ST built in 1924 at a cost of £1,800.

 Originally ordered by Sir Robert McAlpine & Sons for use on the Watford bypass.
 In 1943 the loco was purchased for use on the Wissington Light Railway and was overhauled at Doncaster.
-It was purchased by Derek Crouch (Contractors) Ltd in the 1960’s for use at an open cast coal working in Widderington, Northumberland which is still in operation today.
-It was during this time when the locomotive was re-named the ‘Derek Crouch’.
-It remained at the works until 1970, when the locomotive was moved and placed in storage at Derek Crouch’s base in Eye.
-In 1972 the it was placed on permanent loan to the Nene Valley Railway and hauled the Nene Valley Railways first trains in 1974.
-Over the past few years the body had deteriorated but it was great to see the little loco was recently being cosmetically restorated.
-You can read more here.
+It was purchased by Derek Crouch in the 1960s for use at an opencast coal site in Widderington, Northumberland.
+It was during this time that the locomotive was re-named the ‘Derek Crouch‘.
+It remained at the works until 1970 when the locomotive was moved and placed in storage at Derek Crouch’s base in Eye.

-1 ‘The Lawns’ owned by a Mr. W. G. Moore was the centre of peace day celebrations in the village after the peace treaty had been signed at the end of the first world war.
-Later in the year an oak tree was planted in the grounds to which were added a commemorative tablet and iron fence.
-It is unknown if this tree still survives somewhere on the estate.
+1 ‘The Lawns’ owned by a Mr W. G. Moore was the centre of peace day celebrations in the village after the peace treaty had been signed at the end of the first world war.
+Later in the year, a tree was planted in the grounds to which were added a commemorative tablet and iron fence.